-- A. Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets: - (a) Assets arising from operating activities that are expected to be realized, or are intended to be sold or consumed within the normal operating cycle; - (b) Assets held mainly for trading purposes; - (c) Assets that are expected to be realized within twelve months from the balance sheet date; - (d) Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to settle liabilities more than twelve months after the balance sheet date. - B. Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities: - (a) Liabilities that are expected to be settled within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be settled within twelve months from the balance sheet date; - (d) Liabilities for which the repayment date cannot be extended unconditionally to more than twelve months after the balance sheet date.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+- A. Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets: - (a) Assets that are expected to be realized, or are intended to be sold or consumed in the normal operating cycle; - (b) Assets that are held primarily for the purpose of trading; - (c) Assets that are expected to be realized within twelve months after the reporting period; - (d) Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to settle liabilities for at least twelve months after the reporting period. - B. Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities: - (a) Liabilities that are expected to be settled in the normal operating cycle; - (b) Liabilities that are held primarily for the purpose of trading; - (c) Liabilities that are due to be settled within twelve months after the reporting period; - (d) It does not have the right at the end of the reporting period to defer settlement of the liability at least twelve months after the reporting period.